Was not Abraham our father justified by works when he offered up Isaac his son on the altar?James 2:21(NASB)

 This passage has been used by some to teach a works-based salvation.
 It has been used to enslave and control generations of believers, by insisting that without engaging in religious rites and rituals they are not saved but under God's condemnation.

 Luther was unable to reconcile this doctrine with the many Scriptural verses which teach we are justified by faith and not by works - lest any man should boast.
 He condemned James as 'an epistle of straw' because it appeared to teach the opposite of Paul's writings.
 But James is part of the Bible, and unless these two conflicting views are reconciled, it throws doubt on the inerrancy of the entire Word of God!
 The question must be addressed - are we justified by faith or by works?

-The answer is simple, when this verse is read in context.
-James is explaining that good works do not save a person but are the result of having been saved.
-Gook works do not save us but flow from a life that has trusted God's word.
-The natural result of being saved is the production of good works and James cites Abraham as an example of a man who had been justified by faith.. and whose works demonstrated his trust in God.
+The answer is simple when this verse is read in context.
+James is explaining that good works do not save a person, but are the result of having been saved.
+Good works do not save us but flow from a life that has trusted God's Word.
+The natural result of being saved is the production of good works and James cites Abraham as an example of a man who had been justified by faith... and whose works demonstrated his trust in God.
 He could have written - we know Abraham our father was justified, because of his works - when he offered up Issac his son on the alter.

-Abraham was saved/ justified in chapter 15 (if not before) because of his faith.
-He was not saved/ justified because his work of offering Issac on the alter in Genesis chapter22.
+Abraham was saved / justified in chapter 15 (if not before) because of his faith.
+He was not saved / justified because of his work of offering Issac on the alter in Genesis chapter 22.
 His offering of Issac on the alter was a consequence of his being justified earlier in his life.
-This incident took place many years after Abraham had been saved. or "justified".
-The offering of Isaac was a work that flowed from a life that trusted God - from an already justified man, who was already saved by grace through faith.
+This incident took place many years after Abraham had been saved or 'justified'.
+The offering of Isaac was a work that flowed from a life that trusted God - from an already justified man who was already saved by grace through faith.